Dionic10/stream-hub-auth-server/README.md

-# Stremio Auth Server
+# Stream Hub Auth Server

+> **Important Notice:** This is a companion authentication server for [Stream Hub Web](https://github.com/Dionic10/stream-hub-web), a personal fork of Stremio Web with self-hosting features.
+>
+> **For the official Stremio Web application, please visit the [original repository](https://github.com/Stremio/stremio-web).**
+>
+> This project was developed with AI assistance and is not affiliated with or endorsed by the Stremio team.

+---

-Authentication and authorization server for private Stremio Web instances.
+Authentication and authorization server for private Stream Hub Web instances.
 Implements whitelist-based access control using Stremio account authentication.

-> **⚠️ Compatibility Notice:** This auth server is designed to work exclusively with the [Dionic10/stremio-web](https://github.com/Dionic10/stremio-web) fork, which includes the AuthGuard component and auth integration.
+> **⚠️ Compatibility Notice:** This auth server is designed to work exclusively with [Stream Hub Web](https://github.com/Dionic10/stream-hub-web), which includes the AuthGuard component and auth integration.
 It is **not compatible** with the official Stremio Web repository.

 ## Features